Fuel price reporting

 Although the price reporting trial starts from December, you can start saving now by checking fuel prices on the existing comparison websites and apps.

-While the fuel reporting websites and apps which currently operate in Queensland do not include the most up-to-date fuel price information from all fuel retailers, this will improve as the trial begins.
+While the current fuel reporting websites and apps for Queensland may not include the most up-to-date fuel price information from all fuel retailers, once the trial starts this information will be available to them.

 About fuel prices